MISTRYSHIVAM/libray-management-system/README.md

 # Library Management System

-This library management system is based on single copy per book
+This library management system is based on single copy per book .

+### Requirements
+- Add Books:

+    - Users should be able to add new books to the library.
+    - Each book should have a unique identifier (e.g., ISBN), title, author, and
+    - publication year.
+- Borrow Books:
+    - Users should be able to borrow a book from the library.
+    - The system should ensure that the book is available before allowing it to be borrowed.
+    - If the book is not available, the system should raise an appropriate error.
+- Return Books:
+    - Users should be able to return a borrowed book.
+    - The system should update the availability of the book accordingly.
+- View Available Books:
+    - Users should be able to view a list of all available books in the library.

 I use typescript to built this project.and jest as a testing framework